Why just leaders need coaching

 consciously integrating them into the coaching process.

-Because stress, exhaustion, or inner conflicts impair the ability to lead oneself and others effectively.
+Because stress, exhaustion, or inner conflicts impair the ability to effectively lead oneself and others.

-A mindful coach recognizes warning signals early – such as signs of overload or impending burnout.
-They address these sensitively and create a space where doubts, uncertainties, or fears are allowed to exist.
+A mindful coach recognizes early warning signs - such as indications of overstrain or impending burnout.
+They address these sensitively and create a space where doubts, uncertainties, or fears may also have a place.

-This emotional relief is often the foundation for executives to prioritize clearly again, remain action-oriented, and sustainably secure their effectiveness.
+This emotional relief is often the foundation for executives to prioritize clearly again, remain capable of action, and sustainably secure their effectiveness.

 Would you like to have yourself or your executives professionally accompanied - in face-to-face or online coaching?

-Then feel free to schedule an initial phone introduction.
+Then please feel free to arrange a first telephone introduction meeting.
 I look forward to the exchange!

 About the author Barbara Liebermeister